The Grange, Northington: Opera house

 Martha Fiennes used The Grange for her film Onegin, starring her brother Ralph Fiennes, in 1998.
 The picture gallery served as Onegin's library.

 Grange Park Opera staged its first summer festival at The Grange in 1998.

 A new theatre was designed by Studio E Architects in 2002, to convert the interior of the former orangery-picture gallery for performances.
 The project won the RIBA Award 2004, RIBA Conservation Commendation 2004, Georgian Group Award for Best New Building in a Georgian Context 2004 and was shortlisted for the Crown Estate Conservation Award 2004.

-In 2015 a dispute arose over rental payments and, as a result, Grange Park Opera left the Grange Estate after the 2016 season.
-A new opera company led by Michael Chance CBE was launched to continue performances at this Hampshire landmark.
+In 2015, the Baring family exercised a break clause in the lease.
+They attempted to introduce a rent, and limit a future lease to 10 years.
+Negotiations broke down, and Grange Park Opera left the Grange Estate after the 2016 season.
+A new opera company led by Michael Chance was launched to continue performances at The Grange.
 The Grange Festival opened on 7 June 2017 with operas by Monteverdi, Mozart, Bizet and Britten.

 In 2018 The Grange Festival staged Dance@TheGrange curated by Director of Dance Wayne McGregor featuring Alessandra Ferri alongside dancers from Studio Wayne McGregor and The Royal Ballet.

+Weddings and Events

+The house and gardens are also available to rent for parties, corporate events, and weddings.
+Grange Park Opera staged opera at The Grange every Summer from 1998 to 2016.
+In June 2017 The Grange Festival became the resident opera company.